FID-Biodiversity/vl-to-ojs-exporter/README.md

 # If you need to split the file (e.g. due to size), you can configure for every issue to have it's own <issues> tag.
 root_every_issue_in_issues_tag = False

+# There may come the case, where you want the title of Volumes and Issues to be shown in OJS.
+To do so, set this value True.
+If this value is unset, False is the default.
+add_title_to_issue = False

 [Process]
 # Please double quote the given IDs!
 items = [